Silence in the Library: Filming and effects

 The presence of the Vashta Nerada was created with lighting managed by director of photography Rory Taylor.
 To draw the eye toward the shadows, they were deepened in post-production by visual effects company The Mill.
 The establishing shots of the CGI cityscape of the Library was created in Cinema 4D using the Advanced Render 3 module.
 This effort was nominated for a VES Award in 2009.

 Broadcast and reception

-Release and ratings
+Release

 Before the episode was aired, The Sun obtained a copy of the script and threatened to release it, to which Moffat responded: "'let them' – I'd like to see The Sun publish that many words in a day!"
-Just as in 2007, the BBC pushed Doctor Who a week further due to their coverage of the Eurovision Song Contest 2008 which took place on 24 May.
+On 16 May, similar to what they did for series 3 in 2007, the BBC announced that to avoid a clash with their coverage of the Eurovision Song Contest 2008, which took place on 24 May, no Doctor Who episode would air that day, but would instead be pushed back a week to 31 May.
+The week also saw the announcement of Moffat succeeding Davies as showrunner, in a BBC press release on 20 May.

+Ratings

 "Silence in the Library" was scheduled against the final of ITV's talent contest Britain's Got Talent and suffered in the ratings as a result.
-BARB's final figures recorded an audience 6.27 million when adjusted for time shifting, whereas Britain's Got Talent was viewed by 11.52 million in comparison.
+The episode recorded an audience of 6.27 million when adjusted for time shifting, whereas Britain's Got Talent was viewed by 11.52 million in comparison.
 This was the first time since the series' revival in 2005 that Doctor Who did not have the largest audience share in its timeslot.
-However, the episode did receive an Appreciation Index score of 89 (considered "Excellent"), the joint highest figure the new series had received to date, alongside "The Parting of the Ways", "Doomsday" and the following episode "Forest of the Dead".
+The episode received an Appreciation Index score of 89 (considered "Excellent"), the joint highest figure the new series had received to date, alongside "The Parting of the Ways", "Doomsday" and the following episode "Forest of the Dead".
 BBC Three's repeat of the episode was watched by 1.35 million viewers, almost double the figures for the equivalent repeat of the previous episode, "The Unicorn and the Wasp".